-Figure 43 Web Configurator Home Screen (Status)
+Figure 41 Web Configurator Home Screen (Status)

-- A Click the menu items to open sub-menu links, and then click on a sub-menu link to open the screen in the main window. - B, C, D, E, F, G These are quick links which allow you to perform certain tasks no matter which screen you are currently working in. - B Click this link to update the information in the screen you are viewing currently. - C Click this link to save your configuration into the Switch's nonvolatile memory.
-Non-volatile memory is the configuration of your Switch that stays the same even if the Switch's power is turned off. - D Click this link to go to the status page of the Switch. - E Click this icon to open the wizard screen where you can configure the Switch's IP, login password, SNMP community, link aggregation, and so on. - F Click this link to log out of the Web Configurator. - G Click this link to display web help pages.
-The help pages provide descriptions for all of the configuration screens. - H Click this link to go to the Neighbor screen where you can see and manage neighbor devices learned by the Switch.
+- A Click the menu items to open sub-menu links, and then click on a sub-menu link to open the screen in the main window. - B, C, D, E, F, G These are quick links which allow you to perform certain tasks no matter which screen you are currently working in. - B Click this link to update the information in the screen you are viewing currently. - C Click this link to save your configuration into the Switch's non-volatile memory.
+Non-volatile memory is the configuration of your Switch that stays the same even if the Switch's power is turned off. - D Click this link to go to the status page of the Switch. - E Click this icon to open the wizard screen where you can configure the Switch's IP, login password, SNMP community, link aggregation, and so on. - F Click this link to log out of the Web Configurator. - ${f G}$ Click this link to display web help pages.
+The help pages provide descriptions for all of the configuration screens. - H Click this link to go to the Zyxel Community Biz Forum. - I Click this link to go to the NCC (Nebula Control Center) portal website.